panhans/HomeAssistant/docs_src/ahc/12_calibration.md

 ## ↕️ Generic Calibration Offset

-If the calculated offset is too high, you can limit it with this option.
+If the calculated offset is too high for you, you can limit it with this option.